wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-customer-focus/includes/analyze-collaboration.md

-Workplace Analytics provides insights around three key pillars of customer focus: External collaboration, Internal collaboration, and Coaching and onboarding.
+The Workplace Analytics app with Viva Insights provides organizational insights around the key pillars of customer focus, including: external collaboration, internal collaboration, and coaching and onboarding.

 > [!div class="centered"]
 > ![Customer focus categories](../media/customer-focus-categories.png)

 ## What questions about customer focus can you answer with Workplace Analytics?

-When beginning your customer focus analysis, it is important to know your business priorities and identify business questions to guide your analysis.
+When beginning your customer focus analysis, identify your business priorities and key business questions for focusing the analysis on.
 The following are some examples of questions you might ask for each pillar:

-- **External collaboration** - Are sales employees spending the right amount of time with the right customers to effectively drive high-value activities?
+* **External collaboration** - Are sales employees spending the right amount of time with the right customers to effectively drive high-value activities?
-- **Internal collaboration** - Are sales employees getting sufficient support from internal teams who can help drive high-value, external activities, and spending the minimum time possible in internal processes?
+* **Internal collaboration** - Are sales employees getting sufficient support from internal teams who can help drive high-value, external activities, and spending the minimum time possible in internal processes?
-- **Coaching and onboarding** - Are sales employees getting enough empowerment from the management and building the knowledge and skills that can set them up for success?
+* **Coaching and onboarding** - Are sales employees getting enough empowerment from the management and building the knowledge and skills that can set them up for success?

-These are just a few of the questions a Workplace Analytics customer focus analysis can help answer.
-There are multiple analyses in each category that you can perform to help boost customer focus for sales effectiveness.
+These are just a few of the questions your customer focus analysis with Workplace Analytics can help answer.
+You can create multiple analyses in each category to help boost customer focus and sales effectiveness.

 ## External collaboration